codeenigma/billder/README.md

 ### `billder-make-invoice.js`

 Receives the 'account' object and must construct an invoice and submit it to the service provider via their API.
+To do so it must export a `make_invoice()` method which will do all the heavy lifting in terms of creating and invoice object and submitting it to the provider.

 ## Roadmap